 Children whose parents reported poor mental health were much more likely to have a mental health problem than children whose parents reported good mental health.

-Being the child of a parent who has a mental health problem is a unique and complex experience.
-In one review of the research children described knowing something was wrong, even if adults felt they were too young to understand or wanted to protect them from too much responsibility.
-Both parents and children spoke of potential benefits of learning more about mental health as a way to provide the vocabulary and knowledge to speak about it openly in the home or with friends and peers.
+Being the child of a parent with a mental health problem is a unique and complex experience.
+In one review of the research, children described knowing something was wrong, even if adults felt they were too young to understand or wanted to protect them from too much responsibility.
+Both parents and children spoke of the potential benefits of learning more about mental health as a way to provide the vocabulary and knowledge to speak about it openly in the home or with friends and peers.2

-Programmes that aim to support children whose parents struggle with their mental health often focus on this educational component alongside other forms of support (e.g. cognitive or behavioural support, peer support, family support), and there is some evidence to suggest that these approaches can help to lower the risk of developing mental health problems in these children.
+Programmes that aim to support children whose parents struggle with their mental health often focus on this educational component alongside other forms of support (e.g. cognitive or behavioural support, peer support, family support)3, and there is some evidence to suggest that these approaches can help to lower the risk of developing mental health problems in these children.4

 Receipt of Benefits